 The Resiliency Fact Sheet introduces the topic of communications continuity, and discusses the importance of network resiliency.
 The Fact Sheet provides the available resources to (1) establish a process to assess threats and vulnerabilities to communications networks, (2) enable organizations to conduct self-assessments and (3) identify mitigation solutions.
 It also conveys the benefits of performing a resiliency self-assessment.

-Developed by SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC) in collaboration with Cybersecurity and Infrastructure Security Agency (CISA) and the Science and Technology Directorate (S&T), this whitepaper educates public safety organizations on RF interference threats and the implications they pose to public safety communications.
+Developed by SAFECOM and NCSWIC in collaboration with CISA and the DHS S&T, this whitepaper educates public safety organizations on RF interference threats and the implications they pose to public safety communications.
 The document provides an overview of the different types of RF interference; summarizes ongoing efforts related to awareness, preparation, mitigation, and current legislation pertaining to such interference; and offers information on how public safety organizations can best recognize, respond to, report, resolve, and become resilient against RF interference incidents.

 For additional information on public safety communications resiliency, please contact CISA at email@example.com.